homiedopie/beberlei.de/drafts/bounded_contexts.rst

 ================

 I regularly fall into the same trap with applications, by thinking of the one model that unifies all the use-cases and allows to solve every problem.
-This is a natural human trait to find the one puzzle piece that connects everything.
+From talking to other developers I know that I am not the only one making this mistake.

+It is propably a human trait, trying to find the one puzzle piece that connects everything.
 However in software design there is a case to be made for the separation of different contexts.
 Eric Evans described this in detail in his `"Bounded Context" <http://domaindrivendesign.org/node/91/>`_ pattern in Domain Driven Design.
 According to an interview with Evans I read, he considers it the most important pattern in the whole book.

-The essence of this architectural pattern is, that it makes sense to separate different parts of an application and develop different models, when they have different contexts.
-The goal is to simplify the different parts and free us from the burden of finding that one model that fits all use cases.
+The essence of this strategic pattern is to embrance the separation of different parts of an application and develop different models, when the parts have different contexts.
+The goal is simplication and freeing us from the burden of finding that one model that fits all use cases.
 Those different application parts talk to each other through their public APIs, maybe even seperated by a protocol such as HTTP.

-We should remember this pattern more often when doing application design.
+We should remember this pattern more often when designing applications.

 It is much less awkward to have some parts of the model reimplemented for different purposes than creating God objects that try to unify everything,